ccswbs/UoGd7-Training/features/howto-services.md

 2. Enter a title for the service.
 3. Select the correct service category.
 4. Add a brief description of the service and a price, in the "price" text field, if applicable.
-5. Use the "Service Details" section to add more information about the services.
-This can be broken up into sections using the `Add another item` button.
-In order to save service details, you must select a predefined heading.
+5. If needed, add more content in the "Service Details" section.
+Select `Add another item` to add more detail sections.
+6. Under "Who can use this service?" check the appropriate audience(s).
+7. If needed, add internal notes.
+These are not visible to website users.
+8. If appropriate, add Keywords and select any Related Services.
+9. Select `Save`.

 ##Creating Service Categories

+1. From the top administration bar, navigate to `Structure` > `Taxonomy`.

 ##Creating Service Detail Headings